 Although already some very new talent has emerged through Keys of Inspiration, old school mentoring still applies for the more advanced stages of piano playing.
 Grooming the next generation of piano talent therefore inhabits another layer of Lang Lang’s educational outreach.
 The Young Scholar Program identifies unique talent through traditional channels.
 International collaboration, providing coaching and performance opportunities on a large scale, exists so far only for this program, which profits from Lang Lang’s strong personal engagement with its scholars.

 One such scholar is Maxim Lando, who auditioned for the foundation at age 11.
 “They have done so much for me, it’s just incredible, “ he says enthusiastically.
 “They send me to all these incredible music platforms, all over the world.”
 Trips to Spain, Russia and Italy for courses, masterclasses and chamber music were regular stops for the young scholar, collaborating with other scholars and upping his game as a soloist.
-“At a festival in Romania, we performed with orchestra, and in Chicago, with the Youth Orchestra,” he says.
+“At the festival in Ravinia, we performed solo, and in Chicago with the Youth Orchestra,” he says.
 “Then two years ago, when Lang Lang injured his hand, keeping him from his busy performance schedule, he called me out of the blue, suggesting I ‘be his left hand’ at his Carnegie Hall performance.”
 The incredible opportunity for the young pianist, performing alongside Lang Lang and Chic Corea at Carnegie Hall, was a “once in a lifetime experience,” as he describes.
 More importantly, though, it initiated a close relationship with Lang Lang and other star musicians, “with Chick, we still write to each other all the time.”

 The very young generation of pianists, like Maxim, gets what Lang Lang is after.
 “Classical music is too isolated from mass appeal.
 Compared to a pop or rock concert, we are stuffy,” says Maxim.
 Going on the road with Lang Lang changed that impression, and Maxim is eager to continue this experience.
 “I feel I can make a difference in how I deliver the music.
 You can show in a hall like Madison Square Garden, that’s brimming with energy, without dumbing down classical music.”
 He has learned from the best how to appeal to a crowd.
 “I want to reach these crowds by guiding them to appreciate the nuances.
 Lang Lang has influenced people to be more open to this, perhaps more than anyone else, with great authority.
 At the end it is about giving from the heart,” and Maxim takes great pride in sharing that motivation with his successful mentor.